jtwig/book/tags/modular/include.md

 ## `only` (optional)

 <p style="text-align: justify;">
-The <code>only</code> argument tells the engine to exclude or not the parent context.
-When present this will intruct Jtwig engine to not share the parent context while rendering the included template.
+The <code>only</code> argument tells the engine to isolate the included template from the parent context.
+That way variables currently defined in the context won't be visible in the included template.
 </p>